The Most Scenic East Coast Cities to Visit

 Roanoke, Virginia

-Roanoke is a great city for travelers looking to enjoy outdoor adventure.
+Roanoke is a great city for travelers looking to enjoy outdoor adventures.
 When visiting here, you should not miss a trip to the Blue Ridge Mountains.
-The mountain is part of the Appalachian Mountains Range that extends through several other states in the US.
+The mountain is part of the Appalachian Mountains Range, which extends through several other states in the US.
 You will recognize them from afar because of their distinctive blue hue.
 There are numerous wildlife and plant species to explore inside this park.

 Washington DC

-Not every traveler loves the wild and Washington DC offers a perfect alternative to travelers seeking to explore contemporary buildings, renowned architectural designs, historical museums, and beautiful galleries.
+Not every traveler loves the wild, and Washington, DC, offers a perfect alternative for travelers seeking to explore contemporary buildings, renowned architectural designs, historical museums, and beautiful galleries.
 For instance, the Smithsonian Institute is one of the largest museums in the world and home to millions of artifacts and exhibitions.
-If you are a fan of American History, the Martin Luther King Jr. Memorial Library will take you down memory lane.
+If you are a fan of American history, the Martin Luther King Jr. Memorial Library will take you down memory lane.
 You can explore a lot of what the city has to offer by hopping on a tour bus or a cruise.

 Annapolis, Maryland